Chapter 2 : Let the Game Begin

 He gave her a sidelong glance before taking a deep breath.
 "If you really want to know, first, I'm just curious.
 It's about Quidditch.
 I can't not know something about Quidditch."
 He stood up straighter, counting off with his fingers.
 Rona recognized this pose from his Quidditch practice speeches.
 "Second, tactical obviously.
 I won't hide it.
 Plays reflect the person who makes them.
 Fred always said he can smell one of mine before every practice."
 It was his chance to smile smugly.
 "Third, well, I want to meet the bloke.
 I've seen Ravenclaw play, that Strategist has brilliant plays.
 If the team were a bit better, I'd be in trouble.
 Still, love to meet someone like that."
 He resumed leaning against the wall on his elbow.
 "So, is that a good enough answer for you?"

-Rona had been eying him suspiciously, but she loosened up every time Oliver complimented her skills — or rather, the Strategist's
+Rona had been eying him suspiciously, but she loosened up every time Oliver complimented her skills — or rather, the Strategist's skills.
+Strategist.
+Honestly, what a name!
+Why hadn't she thought of that?

 She knew he wasn't going to give up, no matter what he said, and if he was going to keep following her regardless, she may as well have some fun, and if she got lucky, get some dirt on the Gryffindor team.